varunmadineni08/varunmadineni08/README.md

-- 👋 Hi, I’m @varunmadineni08
+-  Hi, I’m @varunmadineni08
-- 👀 I’m interested in Software testing, Web testing and Api testing
+-  I’m interested in Software testing, Web testing and Api testing
-- 🌱 I’m currently learning Automation testing in Web, API and Mobile
+-  I’m currently learning Automation testing in Web, API and Mobile
-- 💞️ I’m looking to collaborate on any testing projects
+-  I’m looking for opportunities in Automation and Manual Testing roles also any Junior QA roles
-- 📫 Reach me through github or LinkedIn -https://www.linkedin.com/in/varun-madineni-b075902a7
+-  Reach me through github or LinkedIn -https://www.linkedin.com/in/varun-madineni-b075902a7

 <!---